 A rectilinear lot at the corner of Baltimore's main East-West and North-South traffic arteries, the Museum's site is just over the eastern boundary of what Baltimore considers its central tourist district, the Inner Harbor.
 In choosing the site, the museum's planners obviously hoped that the Lewis Museum would extend the district eastward.
 Yet the Lewis Museum's site is also immediately adjacent to a dispersed collection of smaller museums and historical memorials.
 To the east sits Baltimore's Flag House, which commemorates the making of the flag which inspired The Star Spangled Banner.
-To the north are the historic Shot Tower and the City Life Museum.
+To the north are the historic Shot Tower and the City Life Museums.
+To the south are Italian-American memorials; further east is a Jewish historical museum.
 Instead of extending the Harbor outwards, the Lewis Museum may succeed in bringing this older neighborhood of Jonestown to greater prominence within the city.
 In commercial terms, the Lewis Museum might be considered the institutional "anchor" for what until now has been an incoherent strip of minor historic sites and neighborhood lots.